 stimulates people to keep pursuing a problem-solving demeanour”.

 When it comes to the media, Vossen, who holds an undergraduate degree in journalism, advocates for responsible journalism.
-By this, she refers to the understanding whereby due importance is given to major underlying developments and positive trends, in order to establish a more realistic view of the world.
+By this, she refers to the realm whereby due importance is given to major underlying developments and positive trends, in order to establish a more realistic view of the world.
 As a footnote to this, she indicates that under no circumstances should this lead to journalists refraining from being critical or relinquishing their analytical and inquisitive spirit: “Indeed, throughout the years, thanks to the media several irregularities have been denounced and in turn remedied”.
 Yet, Vossen is convinced that news coverage, as a whole, would benefit from a more constructive approach.
 “Responsible journalism enhances image formation and, most importantly, stimulates people to keep pursuing a problem-solving demeanour”.
-By dint of Vossen’s fourth and last sub-study, an independent research amongst 54 Dutch journalists partly dispelled the belief that reporters are to observe prefixed agenda’s at all times: “There is a large degree of perceived autonomy, at least amongst members of the written press”.
+By dint of Vossen’s fourth and last sub-study, independent research amongst 54 Dutch journalists partly dispelled the belief that reporters are to observe prefixed agenda’s at all times: “There is a large degree of perceived autonomy, at least amongst members of the written press”.

 “My criticism on the way in which some news agencies and development aid